pnp/blog/content/post/change-your-own-profile-picture-as-a-guest-in-microsoft-teams.md

 Fellow MVP [Kazushi Kamegawa](https://twitter.com/kkamegawa) shared a method of changing your profile picture in a private forum, but it stopped working due to some UI changes in the Azure Portal.
-Luckily, with some more \"hackery\", we can still make it work!
+Luckily, with some more "hackery", we can still make it work!
 The tl;dr version:
 1. Tenant switch to the tenant where you want to change your profile picture